 Costs of subscription services revenues.
-Costs of subscription services revenues consist primarily of employee-related expenses related to hosting our applications and providing customer support, the costs of data center capacity, and depreciation of owned and leased computer equipment and software.
+Costs of subscription services revenues consist primarily of employee-related expenses related to hosting our applications and providing customer support, the costs of data center capacity, and depreciation of computer equipment and software.

 Costs of professional services revenues.
 Costs of professional services revenues consist primarily of employee-related expenses associated with these services, the cost of subcontractors and travel.
-The percentage of total revenues derived from professional services was 22% in fiscal 2015.
+The percentage of total revenues derived from professional services was 20% in fiscal 2016.
 The cost of providing professional services is significantly higher as a percentage of the related revenues than for our subscription services.